data-8/otter-service/README.md

-# Gofer_nb service
+# otter-nb service

 This repo contains a tornado flask app that accepts .ipynb files and grades them in a dockerized environment.
-Assuming you are running a Jupyterhub, you can ask Jupyterhub to run this gofer_service as a service; you also have the option to run it in a stand alone manner.
-Grades are saved to a sqlite database on the gofer_service mounted volume.
+Assuming you are running a Jupyterhub, you can ask Jupyterhub to run this otter-service as a service; you also have the option to run it in a stand alone manner.
+Grades are saved to a sqlite database on the otter-service mounted volume.

 A seperate Jupyterhub extension, [gofer_submit](https://github.com/data-8/gofer_submit), presents a "Submit" button to the user in a notebook rendered in Jupyterhub.
-The button is configured to serialize and send the notebook to this gofer_service as well as notify the the user of the successful submission.
+The button is configured to serialize and send the notebook to this otter-service as well as notify the the user of the successful submission.

 # Database setup